KelvinAnderson10/dart-basic/README.md

 ```

 #### 4. Abstract Class
-Will be implemented if a certain class must not be instantiated, will receive error when trying to do so
+Can be implemented if a certain class must not be instantiated, will receive error when trying to do so
 ```dart
 abstract class Animal {
   String name;